w3c/archival-workshop/cfp.md

 ## Which topics will be covered?
 {: #topics}

-<span class="todo">Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.</span>
+See list of topics on the [home page of the Workshop](./index.html#topics).

 Suggestions for further workshop topics?
-Submit a [pull request on GitHub](https://github.com/w3c/tokyo18-workshop) or email Ivan Herman <ivan@w3.org>.
+Submit a [pull request on GitHub](https://github.com/w3c/archival-workshop) or email Ivan Herman <ivan@w3.org>.

 ## How can I suggest a presentation?
 {: #position-statements}

-This is a workshop, not a conference, and any presentations will be short, with topics suggested by submissions and decided by the chairs and program committee.
+This is a Workshop, not a conference, and any presentations will be short, with topics suggested by submissions and decided by the chairs and program committee.
 Our goal is to actively discuss topics, not to watch presentations.

 In order to best facilitate informed discussion, we encourage attendees to read the accepted topics prior to attending the workshop.